Vertex Energy Inc. (VTNR) vs. Its Peers: A Comparison

 VTNR) stock’s latest price update

-Vertex Energy Inc. (NASDAQ: VTNR)’s stock price has increased by 7.85 compared to its previous closing price of 7.26.
-Despite this, the company has seen a fall of -16.30% in its stock price over the last five trading days.
+Vertex Energy Inc. (NASDAQ: VTNR)’s stock price has increased by 3.36 compared to its previous closing price of 8.03.
+Despite this, the company has seen a gain of 6.00% in its stock price over the last five trading days.
 The Wall Street Journal reported on 05/27/21 that Ford, Snowflake, GameStop: What to Watch When the Stock Market Opens Today

 VTNR’s Market Performance